Creating a YouTube Channel

 Creating a YouTube channel again does not entail rocket science.
 It’s a fairly easy process that you can most likely manage in a short amount of time.
 What does take some time however is ensuring that your videos are properly tagged and titles.
 That they have appropriate descriptions and that you’ve done everything possible to help them get found.

 Another important consideration is the thumbnail image for your YouTube video.
 As they say, people tend to judge a book by its cover.
 It is no different when it comes to your YouTube channel and its videos.
 From how big that thumbnail is, to the color scheme, to any titles/text, you want to be sure and get it right.
-You want it to entice users to click on your content.
+You want it to entice users to click on your content and get them to subscribe to your channel.

-So yes, you could say there are several moving parts when it comes to not only channel creation, but video uploading and the associated actions.
+There are several moving parts when it comes to not only channel creation but video uploading and the associated actions.
 If you simply take a little time to first familiarize yourself with the platform as a whole, you’ll feel much more comfortable about developing your own YouTube presence.
-As far as how to create a YouTube channel, hopefully you now have a bit more background.
-Getting started is the first step.
+As far as how to create a YouTube channel, hopefully, you now have a bit more background.
+Getting the channel started is the first step.
 After that, well, that’s when you get to have some fun!